hixio-mh/epg-old/README.md

+# Notes
+The EPG will be categorized into categories.
+More information coming soon.

 # Coming back soon!
 I will be updating Astro and RTM Klik XMLTV data soon.
 Stay tuned! (starting between March 9 - 12)